 This is by no means a scholarly paper.
 If it were, I would have done weeks of research in a university library.
 Rather, this is me, a history major using my blog to vent.

 Last night, I had the unfortunate experience of getting into a debate with the worst kind of debater, the type of person I like to call an informed ignoramus.
 Unlike your typical ignoramus, the informed ignoramus possesses a kernel of knowledge about a certain subject, and using this little bit of knowledge, they often make outlandish claims that are, for lack of a better word, utter bull-crap.
-What was worse for me, I once considered this person my friend, someone very liberal in his views, and very sensitive when it comes to matters of race and sexual orientation.
-He would never make broad generalizations about black people, Hispanics, Muslims or LGBT people.
+What was worse for me, I once considered this person my friend, someone very liberal in their views and very sensitive when it comes to matters of race and sexual orientation.
+He never makes broad generalizations about black people, Hispanics, Muslims, or LGBT people.
 Unfortunately, I am none of those things.
 I am Greek, and being Greek isn’t in vogue these days.
 You don’t see anybody on social media speaking out against Greek stereotypes, so my friend could not understand my being offended when he generalized about my ancestors.

 Negative stereotypes exist for Greeks, like any other group, and it hurts just the same.
 People call us loud, rude, and egotistical.
 While this may be true for some individuals, it isn’t true for everyone I know, just as not all Asians are bad drivers and not all Irish are drunkards.
 But while making a “dumb Polack” joke or calling a Jewish person stingy is usually frowned upon, when it comes to the Greeks, anything goes.
 Make fun of us, the world says, our feelings don’t matter.
 Never mind that our country suffered one of the greatest, if not longest oppression in the history of the world—four hundred years—by the Ottoman Turks, or that, after our war of independence in 1821, we were left so poor that over one hundred thousand people died of starvation in a single year.
 Never mind the daily struggles for survival my own parents endured during their childhoods.
 Our recent history is swept under the rug, willfully forgotten, to make room for jokes that go back two thousand years.
 Most of these jokes, as you probably know, involve gay sex and pedophilia.
 To give you a taste, a friend of mine wrote in my senior yearbook, “How do you separate the Greek men from the boys?
 With a crowbar!”
 All I could do is use a black marker to blot out what he had written, leaving an ugly stain on a cherished childhood souvenir.
 Flash forward twenty years, and I am still dealing with the same kind of ignorance.